krahets/hello-algo/README.md

 ## About

-This project aims to create a free, open-source, and beginner-friendly crash course for data structures and algorithms.
+This open-source project aims to create a free and beginner-friendly crash course for data structures and algorithms.

 - Animated illustrations, easy-to-understand content, and a smooth learning curve help beginners explore the "knowledge map" of data structures and algorithms.
 - Run code with just one click, helping readers improve their programming skills and understand the working principle of algorithms and the underlying implementation of data structures.